 We have derived, and expect to continue to derive, a significant portion of our revenues from international markets.
 Many of our customers in Asia incorporate our chipsets into their products that are then sold to U.S.-based service providers.
-Net revenues outside of the United States comprised 99% and 97% of our total revenues for the year ended December 31, 2010 and 2009, respectively.
+Net revenues outside of the United States comprised approximately 99% of our total revenues for the years ended December 31, 2011 and 2010.
 International business activities involve certain risks, including: